-Junior Achievement programs offer a multidisciplinary approach that connects learning across social studies disciplines, such as economics, geography, history, government, and civics, while incorporating mathematical concepts and reasoning and language arts skills.
+Junior Achievement programs offer a multidisciplinary approach that connects learning acrosssocial studies disciplines, such as economics, geography, history, government, and civics, while incorporating mathematical concepts and reasoning and language arts skills.

-In this document, Junior Achievement programs are correlated to the Missouri Academic standards for social studies and Career Exploration and planning where appropriate, for grades K-5.
-Also included are Common Core Standards for English Language Arts and Math.
+In this document, Junior Achievement programs are correlated to the New Mexico Academic Standards for where appropriate, for grades K-5.

 Often Extended Learning Opportunities within the curriculum directly support an academic standard.
 When indicated, the letters ELO will appear superscripted next to the standard.